houseabsolute/Test-DependentModules/README.md

 - Graham Knop <haarg@haarg.org>
 - Jesse Luehrs <doy@tozt.net>
 - mickey <mickey75@gmail.com>
+- Olaf Alders <olaf@wundersolutions.com>
 - Sawyer X <xsawyerx@cpan.org>

-# COPYRIGHT AND LICENCE
+# COPYRIGHT AND LICENSE

-This software is Copyright (c) 2016 by Dave Rolsky.
+This software is Copyright (c) 2019 by Dave Rolsky.

 This is free software, licensed under:

     The Artistic License 2.0 (GPL Compatible)

+The full text of the license can be found in the `LICENSE` file included with this distribution.